LooponAB/LooponKit/README.md

 	// This should ideally be a class property, as you only need a single instance. self.chatSocket = LooponSocket()
 	self.chatSocket.delegate = self

+	// This will cause the chat socket to connect automatically. self.chatSocket.url = self.guestStay.chatSession.wssUrl
 }

 // MARK: Chat Socket Delegate methods: